 However, eagles from Norway have gradually been reintroduced into Scotland and there are now believed to be more than 130 breeding pairs.
 Originally only found on the west coast they have now been introduced to the east coast too.
 They have also been reintroduced to Killarney National Park in Ireland where they are successfully breeding.

 There is now a project underway to reintroduce them to the Isle of Wight in England over a five-year period.
 The last breeding pair here was recorded in 1780 but it still offers the perfect habitat and location.
-The first juveniles were released in August 2019 and having stayed close to base in the winter (with the exception of one which wintered in Oxfordshire), but since spring arrived they have been spotted exploring wide and far over England, startling unsuspecting people who have looked up as one goes over.
+The first juveniles were released in August 2019 and having stayed close to base in the first winter (with the exception of one which wintered in Oxfordshire), they were then spotted exploring wide and far over England in 2020, startling unsuspecting people who looked up as one went over.
+In Spring 2021, some are exploring mainland England others are seen feeding around the isle of Wight where they live primarily on fish (such as mullet) and birds.

 How do I see them?
 They are visible year round.
 In Scotland they are most often seen on the islands of Skye and Mull.
 Follow the websites and social media below for sightings of the Isle of Wight eagles.